erajka/refactored-couscous/x_team_style_guide.md

 ## Commenting style for public and private members of a class or interface:

 We use javadoc for all public and private methods and constructors.
+example:
+/**
+ *
+ * @param
+ * @return
+ */

 We will use in-line comments on fields by putting "// " below the line.

 Opening bracket will be with the header(declaration) and the closing bracket will be on its own line for loops/if statements/ switch..
+example:
+newClass() {
+ ....
+}

 ### Examples